Women's Burden

 Throughout the world, it generally falls to the women of the village to find and fetch water.
-The average trek is 6.2 kilometers, carrying heavy containers, and often waiting for hours each day for an allotment, being charged gouging prices.
-All for water their families need for drinking, washing, cooking, cleaning.
-Often the water is contaminated, even deadly.
-In these instances, they face an impossible choice – certain death without water or possible death from illness.
-So they spend more time back at the village boiling this water or placing it through ancient sand filtration units which fail to make the water completely safe.
+The average trek is 6.2 kilometers (10 miles) carrying heavy containers and often waiting hours each day for an allotment.
+All families need water for drinking, washing, cooking and cleaning.
+Most of the water is contaminated, even deadly.
+In these instances, they face an impossible choice: certain death without water or possible death from illness.
+So, they spend more time back at the village boiling this water or placing it through ancient sand filtration units which fail to make the water completely safe.

 Once they are old enough, girls join this effort.
 It becomes the female role to deal with water most of their waking hours.